fpserg/RealMe/docs/PRODUCT/2026-07-28/WBTD.md

 ## Active Commitments

+### Household Realm

-### Stronghold
+#### Stronghold

 - Continue the Stronghold development campaign.
 - Complete bed installation and room setup if unfinished.
 - Continue remaining furnishing work.

-### Infrastructure

-- Resume the Gas Campaign after the remaining documentation becomes available.
+- Resume the Gas Campaign once the remaining documentation becomes available.
 - Prepare the complete document set before attempting the next Paper Dragon Quest.

-### Career
+### Career Realm

+#### Research & Coordination

-- Attend the scheduled lunch with the Oil & Gas analyst candidate.
+- Attend tomorrow's lunch with the Oil & Gas analyst candidate.
 - Conduct the preparatory discussion with Positive Technologies IR ahead of the joint video stream.

 ---

 ## Completed Today

+### Stronghold

-- Stronghold morning routine.
+- Routine Stronghold morning.
 - Stronghold Supplies Quest.
 - Fuel Quest.
-- Purchase of painkillers for Oksi.
+- Purchased painkillers for Oksi.
-- Brokerage framework call.
-- Positive Technologies IR call arranged.
-- Analyst lunch confirmed.
-- Soil work at the Stronghold.
+- Soil work completed.
+- Furniture delivered.
+- Bed assembly started.
 - Children safely returned before the storm.

+### Career

+- Participated in the brokerage framework call.
+- Confirmed analyst lunch.
+- Arranged Positive Technologies IR call.

 ---

 ## Notable Developments

-- Bed delivery occurred and assembly began.
+- Bed delivery successfully occurred and assembly began.
-- Gas Campaign was intentionally deferred pending additional documentation rather than risking an unproductive trip.
+- The Gas Campaign was deliberately postponed pending the arrival of additional documentation rather than risking an unproductive trip.
 - Severe weather affected afternoon activities but did not interrupt operations.
-- The Stronghold continues to transition from a construction project into an emotionally significant family home.
+- The Stronghold continues to evolve from a construction project into a shared family home.

 ---

 ## Observer

-Several operational uncertainties present at the beginning of the day were resolved without escalating into major issues.
-The remaining open commitments are now primarily structural rather than reactive.
+Most operational uncertainty present in the morning was either resolved or intentionally converted into future commitments.
+The remaining open items are now well-defined rather than reactive.

-The emotional significance of the Stronghold increased further during the day.
-This does not create a new commitment, but it deepens the importance of an existing one and is likely to influence future prioritization of Stronghold-related work.
+The Stronghold's importance continues to deepen beyond its practical function.
+While this creates no new commitments, it increases the significance of the existing Stronghold campaign and reinforces its role as one of the Warden's primary long-term responsibilities.